PassionatlyCS/FYP-Randec/README.md

-**Running the hybrid analysis code:** reference link for vgg16<br /> https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-photos-of-dogs-and-cats/<br />
+**Running the hybrid analysis code:**
+Hybrid anaylsis models are coded in "Code for hybrid analysis.ipynb" in "Codes"<br /> reference link for vgg16<br /> https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-photos-of-dogs-and-cats/<br />
 last code snippet is used as it has employed transfer learning<br />